wonderfan/codefest/Draft/solution/material.md

 enforcing the outcome of the smart contract code

-Climate, ecology, social justice and solidarity, the major societal challenges of the 21st century demand a better cooperation among citizen, local authorities, en private companies.
-The blockchain technology open new perspectives on this matter.
-Rooted in inclusive governance rules and a protective legal framework, blockchains can be the backbone of tomorrow's smart city: participative and collaborative。

 - The ledger is a database listing all transactions.
 This database is replicated on all validating servers.
 Each transaction line contains a code (hash) generated from previous